Research projects in Research Area A

 Project Description

-The postdoctoral project explores the intersection between writing and the body in premodern Scandinavia, focusing on metal amulets, particularly those made of lead – a small and less commonly researched segment of the runic corpus, with several recent finds that remain to-date unedited.
-This project pays particular attention to folded lead amulets which often incorporate hybrid scripts (runic and Roman) and languages (Old Norse and Latin) and blur the boundaries between written object, ritual device, and material culture.
+The project explores the intersection between writing and the body in premodern Scandinavia, focusing on metal amulets, particularly those made of lead – a small and less commonly researched segment of the runic corpus, with several recent finds that remain unedited to date.
+It will pay particular attention to folded lead amulets, which often incorporate hybrid scripts (runic and Roman) and languages (Old Norse and Latin) and blur the boundaries between written object, ritual device, and material culture.

 Responsible PI